antrea-io/antrea/docs/antrea-network-policy.md

 traffic enforcement. `ServiceReference` is merely a mechanism to group Pods and ensure that a ClusterGroup stays in sync with the set of Pods selected by a given Service.

+**childGroups**: This selects existing ClusterGroups by name.
+The effective members of the "parent" ClusterGrup will be the union of all its childGroups' members.
+See the section above for restrictions.

 **status**: The ClusterGroup `status` field determines the overall realization status of the group.